Welcome to the Northern Califiornia Cross Country League. We hope that we find all the information that you need to join in the league.

 Online submission of tracklogs.
 Be able to see your tracklogs relative to the task as you submit.
 More details to come closer to the start of the league.

 SPRINT league for those pilots interested in learning how to flying the league but with more modest tasks and only for pilots flying EN-A and EN-B gliders.
+Pilots wanting to fly with the Sprint league on EN-C gliders are welcome but they will not be scored.
 More details to be found on the SPRINT webpage.

 New page addressing all safety issues and SPOT tracking.
 Please read before the first league meet.